pjones/xmonadrc/README.md

 interesting things:

   1. I use `cabal` sandboxes to build XMonad and compile my configuration into an executable (`xmonadrc`).
-This means I don't have to rely on packages from my operating system vendor and I also don't have to install any packages in `~/.cabal`, which I'm likely to delete at some point when I get into cabal hell.
+This allows me to easily use my custom xmonad and xmonad-contrib sources (in `vendor`).

      This presents an interesting challenge since XMonad by default tries to compile your `~/.xmonad/xmonad.hs` file when it starts.